Tungabhadra River: Course

-The Tungabhadra River is formed by the confluence of the Tunga River and the Bhadra River at Koodli, which flow down the eastern slope of the Western Ghats in the state of Karnataka.
-The two rivers originate in Mudigere Taluk of Chikmagalur District of Karnataka along with the Nethravathi (a west-flowing river, joining the Arabian Sea near Mangalore), the Tunga and the Bhadra rise at Gangamoola, in Varaha Parvatha in the Western Ghats, at an elevation of 1,458 metres (near Samse Village).
+The Tungabhadra River is formed by the confluence of the Tunga River and the Bhadra River at Koodli, which flow down the eastern slope of the Western Ghats in the Karnataka.
+The two rivers originate in Kalasa Taluk of Chikmagalur district of Karnataka along with the Netravati River (a west-flowing river, joining the Arabian Sea near Mangaluru).
+The Tunga and the Bhadra rise at Gangamoola, in Varaha Parvatha in the Western Ghats, at an elevation of 1,458 metres (near Samse Village).

-After emerging from the same source, the Bhadra river flows through Kudremukh mountain region, Tarikere Taluk and the industrial city of Bhadravathi, while the Tunga river flows through Sringeri Taluk, Thirthahalli Taluk and Shimoga Taluk.
+After emerging from the same source, the Bhadra River flows through Kudremukha mountain region, Tarikere Taluk and the industrial city of Bhadravathi, while the Tunga River flows through Sringeri, Thirthahalli and Shimoga Taluks.
 More than 100 tributaries, streams, creeks, rivulets and the like contribute to the two rivers.
-The journey of the Tunga and the Bhadra is 147 and 171 km respectively, till they join at Koodli, at an elevation of about 560 metres near Holehonnur, about 15 km from Shivamogga, areca granary of the country.
-Though both Tunga and Bhadra rivers start at same source (Gangamoola), they flow separately for some distance and then they later unite with each other at Koodli village.
+The journey of the Tunga and the Bhadra is 147 and 171 km respectively, till they join at Koodli.
 Hence from there, the composite name Tungabhadra was given.
-From there, the Tungabhadra meanders through the plains to a distance of 531 km.
-After confluence, the Tungabhadra river flows through Honnali and Harihara taluks of Davangere district.
-Then it flows through Harapanahalli, Hoovina Hadagali, Hagaribommanahalli, Hospet and Siruguppa Taluks of Bellary district.
-In Siruguppa Taluk of Bellary district, it receives its tributary Vedavathi River.
-The river forms a natural boundary between Bellary and Koppal districts and then between Bellary and Raichur districts along its course.
-After entering Andhra Pradesh, it flows through Mantralaya and then through Kurnool.
-It receives its tributary Handri river near Kurnool.
-Then it joins the Krishna near Gundimalla Village of Jogulamba Gadwal district of Telangana state.
-The Varada flowing through Shimoga, Uttara Kannada and Haveri districts and Vedavathi in Chikkamagalur, Chitradurga and Bellary districts in Karnataka and the Handrail in Kurnool district of Andhra Pradesh are the main tributaries of the Tungabhadra.
+From there, the Tungabhadra meanders through the plains for a distance of 531 km.
+After confluence, the Tungabhadra River flows through Honnāli and Harihara taluks of Davanagere district.
+Then it flows through Harapanahalli, Hoovina Hadagali, Hagaribommanahalli, Hospet and Siruguppa Taluks of Ballari district.
+In Siruguppa Taluk of Ballari district, it receives its tributary Vedavathi River.
+The river forms a natural boundary between Ballari district and Raichur districts along its course.
+After entering Andhra Pradesh, it flows through Mantralayam and then through Kurnool.
+It receives its tributary Handri-Neeva River near Kurnool.
+Then it joins the Krishna River near Gundimalla Village of Jogulamba Gadwal district of Telangana.
+The Varada flowing through Shimoga, Uttara Kannada and Haveri districts and Vedavathi River in Chikmagalur, Chitradurga and Ballari district in Karnataka and the Handrail in Kurnool district of Andhra Pradesh are the main tributaries of the Tungabhadra.
 Many rivulets and streams join these tributaries.
 There is a popular saying in Kannada "Tunga Paana, Ganga Snana", which means "Drink Tunga River water, which is tasty & sweet, and bath in Ganga River, which is holy".

-An important feature of the river banks is the flood protection walls all along the rivers, constructed by Sri Krishna Devaraya between 1525 and 1527 AD.
+An important feature of the river banks is the flood protection walls all along the rivers, constructed by Krishnadevaraya between 1525 and 1527 AD.
 They are found wherever there is a possibility of land erosion during the floods.
 It starts at Sringeri and ends at Kurnool, just few kilometres from its mouth.
 They are stone constructions and still intact.
 Very large boulders of 3' x 4' x 5' are also used in its construction.